Widespread Twitter layoffs begin a week after Musk takeover

-NEW YORK (AP) — Twitter began widespread layoffs Friday as new owner Elon Musk overhauls the social platform.
+Twitter began widespread layoffs Friday as new owner Elon Musk overhauls the company, raising grave concerns about chaos enveloping the platform as a source of reliable information just days ahead of the U.S. midterm elections.

+The speed and size of the cuts also opened Musk and Twitter to lawsuits.
+At least one was filed Thursday in San Francisco alleging that Twitter intends to lay off more workers and has violated federal law by not providing the required notice.

 The company had told employees by email that they would find out by 9 a.m.
 PDT (noon EDT) if they had been laid off.
 The email did not say how many of the roughly 7,500 employees would lose their jobs.